GuQiuhan/LLM-Based-Code-Generation-Method-for-Golang-Compiler-Testing/README.md

 # LLM-Based Code Generation Method for Golang Compiler Testing
 ***

-This is the official PyTorch implementation for the our paper:
+This is the official PyTorch implementation for our paper:

 **Title**: LLM-Based Code Generation Method for Golang Compiler Testing